chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 sequence generators and LINQ extensions.

 ### Status
-- The next release should be the first one to be declared stable.
-Some breaking changes are still in the work in the area of LINQ.
+- The next release should be the first one to be declared stable (some breaking changes are still in the work in the area of LINQ).
 - Support the .NET Standard v1.0 and the PCL profile Profile259.
 - Test coverage is starting to look good (75%).
 The number of functional tests is progressing too.